-Robots.txt files are one of the ways a SEO company may attempt to prevent certain pages from being indexed.
-For example, if someone would like to disallow the pages directory they would insert the following into their Robots.txt file.
+Robots.txt files are one of the ways an SEO company may attempt to prevent specific pages from being indexed.
+For example, if someone would like to disallow the pages directory, they would insert the following into their Robots.txt file.

 While this is one of the correct uses of the file, there are some things you should be aware of regarding robots.txt from an SEO perspective.

 One of the most important, if not the most important, ranking factor in SEO is link building.
 Fundamentally, when you implement a Disallow through Robots.txt on a section or page of your website you hurt the potential for that portion of your website to transfer link authority to other areas of your site.

 So for example, say you disallow your login page, maybe you figure it does not target specific keywords for SEO, so there is no reason for having it in the index.
 I am not saying I agree with this, but it could be your train of thought.
 The weight from external links pointing at that page on your site will not be funneled through text links on the page, the reason being; Google does not crawl the text on the disallowed page.
 Here we see a quote from Google webmaster central on the subject.

 “While Google won’t crawl or index the content of pages blocked by robots.txt, we may still index the URLs if we find them on other pages on the web.
 As a result, the URL of the page and, potentially, other publicly available information such as anchor text in links to the site, or the title from the Open Directory Project (www.dmoz.org), can appear in Google search results.”

 Here we see that Google will not crawl the content on the page but still may index the URL.
 We will talk about the URL and offsite content regarding the page being indexed in a moment.
 But first, let’s quickly wrap up this point on losing link juice.
 The main point is that when robots.txt is used to block a page on your site external links pointing at the disallowed page will not be able to easily transfer their authority to other areas of your website, as the internal links are blocked by Google through the robots.txt file.